OpenBankingUK/dcr-docs-pub/dynamic-client-registration.md

 - [YAML](https://raw.githubusercontent.com/OpenBankingUK/client-registration-api-specs/v3.2-RC1/dist/client-registration-swagger.yaml)

 ## Appendix 1: OBIE Directory SSA

 This specification does not include the claims that should form a part of the software statement as this should be provided by the software statement issuer and may differ from one issuer to another.

-For organizations that rely upon OBIE Directory-issued SSAs, the swagger specification can be found in the repository at [https://github.com/OpenBankingUK/directory-api-specs in the YAML](https://github.com/OpenBankingUK/directory-api-specs/blob/master/directory-api-swagger.yaml) file.
+For organizations that rely upon OBIE Directory-issued SSAs, the swagger specification can be found in the directory api specs repository in the [YAML](https://github.com/OpenBankingUK/directory-api-specs/blob/master/directory-api-swagger.yaml) file.